 Be Gracious and Kind to Yourself

-The stresses presented by the pandemic can be a lot to handle.
+The stresses presented by the pandemic and COVID-19 can be a lot to handle.
 When coupled with the holiday season’s priorities and obligations, they might consume you if they are not addressed.
 One of the many ways you could reduce stress and pressure is not taking on any more responsibilities outside of what you can handle.
 Understand that these are unique times.
 Give yourself grace.
 If you find yourself caught in a cycle of anxiety, not all is lost.